-The University’s briefing day events are normally held in November/December of each year and all new external examiners are invited to attend.
+The University’s briefing day events are normally held in September of each year and all new external examiners are invited to attend.
 The aim of the briefing day is to welcome new external examiners and provide a useful induction by:

 - introducing delegates to the University and its recent developments,

 - introducing University and School level administrative and academic staff,

 - briefing external examiners on their responsibilities, and

 - providing participants with the opportunity to ask questions about their role.

-Details of the next external examiners' briefing day will be released over the summer.
-In the meantime, you can watch presentations from our last briefing event right here on the Solent website:
+Details of the next external examiners' briefing day will be released in 2018.
+In the meantime, you can watch presentations from our last briefing event right here on our Solent Online Learning website: